 Metric vs US Cup: Why Results Differ

 You open a recipe from a Canadian food blog, measure carefully, and still end up with a sauce or batter that feels slightly off compared with the same dish from an American cookbook.
 That can happen even when both recipes say "1 cup."
 The reason is simple but easy to miss: a Metric cup and a US cup are not the same size.
-This is the main explainer for that cup-standard gap.
-Once you see where the gap comes from and when it matters, choosing the right standard gets much easier.
+Start here when you need the main explanation for that gap, the quickest way to choose the right standard, and the clearest next step when cups stop being the honest tool.

 US cups vs Metric cups infographic showing 236.6 mL vs 250 mL, a quick conversion chart from 1/4 cup to 4 cups in both standards, when to use each cup type, and an important baking note about cups vs weight